mbmerrill/roses-puzzle-brute-force/README.md

 The puzzle consists of nine cardboard squares, henceforth referred to as "tiles."
 Each tile has four pictures of a rose on it, one on each edge.
 A rose is either big or small, and is one of four colors (white, pink, red, or yellow).

+Note that any given tile can have any combination of sizes and colors; the distribution is not identical across the set of tiles.
+For example, a particular tile might have 3 large roses and only 1 small rose, and might have two white roses and no yellow roses.

+## The Solution

 The puzzle is considered solved when the following criteria are met:

 * The tiles are arranged in a 3x3 grid.